EdwinHongCheng/TimeBlocks/README.md

 ### Friends List

-On each user's profle page,
+On each user's profle page, a Friends List is shown displaying all of the user's friends.
+Users are able to remove existing friends from their list or add new friends by entering their email addresses.
+Users are able to view their friend's TimeBlock by clicking the name in the Friends List.

 [SCREENSHOT]